databrickslabs/dbldatagen/docs/source/generating_json_data.rst

 This section explores generating JSON and structured column data.
 By structured columns, we mean columns that are some combination of `struct`, `array` and `map` of other types.

+*Note that some of the examples are code fragments for illustration purposes only.*

 Generating JSON data
 --------------------
 There are several methods for generating JSON data: